12 Best Social Media Aggregators to boost conversions in 2024

 • Like Flockler, there is a more comprehensive list of supported social platforms.

-• Offers a UGC rights management suite for which you have to pay separately.
+• It offers a UGC rights management suite, for which you have to pay separately.

 • If you want to add reviews to your arsenal, buy a separate suite.